 A Jewish village in Lithuania in the year 1673.
 Hanna has been married to Benjamin for seven years.
 After their son died, they have been unable to conceive another child, although the reason for this is because Hanna has been secretly using a herbal contraceptive, Hanna also sneaks under the floorboards of the synagogue to listen to the men in the temple and is hungry for knowledge from the books of the cabbala that Benjamin out sneaks to her.
 The nearby town is suffering from a plague.
 A group of men led by Vladimir attack the village, accusing the Jews of causing the plague.
 The healer Perla offers to take Vladimir’s child and heal her to spare them.
 As the men gather to debate what to do, Hanna urges them to create a golem – an artificial creature made of clay that is raised by the Jewish people to protect them in times of need – but the idea is decried by the rabbi.
 After her sister dies in childbirth, Hanna goes out on her own and conducts the ritual to raise a golem.
 She then finds a strangely alien young boy in the barn and takes him in, treating him as her own child.
 The boy demonstrates abilities to kill their attackers.
 Soon however the golem child starts to kill everyone who threatens Hanna.

 The Golem was the third film from Israel’s Paz Brothers, Doron and Yoav.
 They had previously made the non-genre Phobodilia (2009) and then had a hit with Jeruzalem (2015), which played at a number of horror and fantastic film festivals around the world.
+They subsequently went on to make the non-genre World War II film Plan A (2021).

 The legend of the Golem comes out of Jewish folklore.
 The word ‘golem’ comes from Hebrew and is mentioned in one of the Psalms.
 In general usage however, it has a specific meaning as a creature of clay that is brought to life using cabbalistic lore.
 Legends of the golem date all the way back to the Middle Ages, the most famous of these being the story of Rabbi Loew of 16th Century Prague who is purported to have raised a golem to defend the Jewish ghetto from a pogrom only for the creature to go out of control.